gmurcho/nuke_tools_public/MassKnobModifier/readme.md

 Works on almost all knobs including labels and disable.
 Expressions also work, if you put an = sign before the expression.

+The hotkey I have included in the menu.py file maps it to shift+m, but feel free to change that to whatever you prefer.

 Please e-mail gmurcho@gmail.com for any questions, issues or feedback!

+Thanks,
+Gautama Murcho